 (1) Subject to subclause (2), a member (or his or her deputy when so acting) is entitled to such remuneration and allowances in respect of the performance of his or her functions under this Act as the Minister from time to time determines on the recommendation of the Minister for Public Sector Management.

 (2) Subclause (1) does not apply to a person employed in the Public Service of the State.

-[Schedule 1 amended by No. 10 of 2001 s.
-220.]

 Schedule 2

 [Section 33]